 DRE: Snowdebeest.

 AUSTIN: You probably don't have a good name for it, like, in the common tongue, so I could hear- I could definitely hear Thorondir saying 'oh that's a... that's a, oh, what would you call it- that's a snowdebeest.'
+Definitely.

-ART: Definitely.
-And they wouldn't know that was, like, felt like a weird reggae word, 'cause they don't have reggae.
+ART: And they wouldn't know that was, like, felt like a weird reggae word, 'cause they don't have reggae.

 [pause for general laughter]